Frimkron/Ascidia/readme.md

 Elliptical boxes consist of hyphen or dash `-` characters for the top and bottom and pipe or vertical-bar `|` characters for the sides.
-The top left and top right corners are full-stop or period `.` characters, and the bottom left and bottom right corners are apostraphe or single-quote `'` characters.
-Note, ellipses differ subtley from [rounded boxes](#rounded-boxes) in that the sides are offset from the corners by one character.
+The top left and top right corners are full-stop or period `.` characters, and the bottom left and bottom right corners are apostrophe or single-quote `'` characters.
+Note, ellipses differ subtly from [rounded boxes](#rounded-boxes) in that the sides are offset from the corners by one character.

 Ellipses have a minimum size as follows: